moses-alexander/simple-python-interpreter/README.md

 # python-parser

-can handle literals and that's pretty much it
+can handle simple expressions. working on implementing variable assignment and function calling.